-Established in 2015 by Dhaval Shah, and Dharmil Sheth Mumbai-based PharmEasy is a pharma aggregator, which connects patients with a nearby medical store and diagnostic centers.
-Its administrations are accessible crosswise over 700 cities and offer a wide range of products across the non-medicine order and medicine order category.
-The startup additionally has an arrangement for return policy on medications.
+Established in 2015 by Dhaval Shah, and Dharmil Sheth Mumbai-based PharmEasy is a pharma aggregator, which connects patients with nearby medical stores and diagnostic centers.
+Its administrations are accessible crosswise over 700 cities and offer a wide range of products across the non-medicine order and medicine order categories.
+The startup additionally has an arrangement for a return policy on medications.
 This startup has gotten funding of $ 53 million from Manipal Group and Bessemer Ventures.

-If you're too thinking of starting up and online pharmacy, then reach out to EMedStore.
-We have more than 6+ years of experience in developing the epharmacy store and helping clients grow with 30% more hike to their previous business by giving a mobile app and incorporating cutting-edge solutions to engage the pharmacy store's customers.
+If you're too thinking of starting up an online pharmacy, then reach out to EMedStore.
+We have more than 6+ years of experience in developing the pharmacy store and helping clients grow with a 30% hike to their previous business by giving a mobile app and incorporating cutting-edge solutions to engage the pharmacy store's customers.

-Get in touch with our experts for a free assessment and get your online pharmacy website developed from an award-winning company to accelerate your business.
+Get in touch with our experts for a free assessment and get your online pharmacy website developed by an award-winning company to accelerate your business.